Ammar03s/Heart-Disease-Optimization/README.md

 We implemented and compared the performance of MLP and CNN models on the heart disease dataset. and found out that even that the MLP got slightly higher accuracy but its not actually better because when we check the graph in the end of the notebook we can see that the validation and the training got a gap between them which means its overfitting therfefore CNN is better

-## neural network weight optimization
+## Neural Network weight optimization
 ## randomized_optimziation
 Various optimization techniques were applied to improve the neural network models: